 David Birkin is an artist based in New York.
 Born in London, he studied anthropology at Oxford University, fine art at the Slade, and was a fellow of the Art & Law Program, and the Independent Study Program at the Whitney Museum of American Art.

-Birkin has written on the ethics and aesthetics of conflict and its intersection with civilian culture for Frieze; Cabinet; Creative Time Reports; Ibraaz; The Harvard Advocate; and the American Civil Liberties Union’s blog.
-He has given talks at Oxford University's Institute for Ethics, Law & Armed Conflict, LCC University of the Arts London, the Imperial War Museum, Culture + Conflict, and Queens College CUNY, New York.
-He has exhibited internationally at the Courtauld Institute, The Photographers’ Gallery, The Mosaic Rooms, Saatchi Gallery, Trolly Books, and Photo50, London; Baibakov Art Projects and the Solyanka State Gallery, Moscow; Photomonth, Krakow; the Kunstihoone, Tallinn; the Benaki Museum, Athens; Centre d'Art et Photographie, Lectoure; MUDAM Museum of Modern Art and the Casino, Luxembourg; FotoFest, Houston; Mana Contemporary, MoMA PS1 Rockaway Dome, and the Whitney Museum ISP, New York.
+Birkin has written on the ethics and aesthetics of conflict for Frieze, Cabinet, Creative Time, Ibraaz, The Harvard Advocate, and the American Civil Liberties Union, and has given talks at Oxford University's Institute for Ethics, Law & Armed Conflict, LCC University of the Arts London, University of York, University of South Wales, Imperial War Museum, Culture + Conflict, Queens College CUNY, and Parsons at The New School, New York.
+He was an artist-in-residence at Yaddo, the MacDowell Colony, and Lower Manhattan Cultural Council's studios on Governors Island, and has exhibited internationally at The Mosaic Rooms, the Courtauld Institute, The Photographers’ Gallery, Trolley Books, Photo 50, and Art Night, London; Baibakov Art Projects and the Solyanka State Gallery, Moscow; Photomonth, Krakow; the Kunstihoone, Tallinn; the Benaki Museum, Athens; Centre d'Art et Photographie, Lectoure; MUDAM Museum of Modern Art and the Casino, Luxembourg; FotoFest, Houston; Mana Contemporary, Jersey City; MoMA PS1 Rockaway Dome, and the Whitney Museum Independent Study Program, New York.